Group Cross-Correlations with Faintly Constrained Filters: Abstract

 \section{Abstract}

-We provide a notion of group cross-correlations, where the associated filter is not as tightly constrained as in the previous literature.
-This resolves an incompatibility previous constraints have for group actions with non-compact stabilizers.
-Moreover, we generalize previous results to group actions that are not necessarily transitive, and we weaken the common assumption of unimodularity.
+Group convolutional layers with respect to some group $G$ are modeled by convolutions or cross-correlations with a filter, and they provide the fundamental building block for group convolutional neural networks.
+For entirely unconstrained filters and $G$ a non-abelian group, any hidden layer of such a network requires as many nodes as vertices in a fine enough discretization of $G$.
+In order to reduce the necessary number of nodes, certain constraints on filters were proposed in the literature.
+We propose weaker constraints retaining this benefit while also resolving an incompatibility previous constraints have for group actions with non-compact stabilizers.
+Moreover, we generalize previous results to group actions that are not necessarily transitive, and we weaken the common assumption that $G$ is unimodular.